The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Poisson ideals and pseudo-orbits

 \subsection{Pseudo-orbits versus orbits}

-We wish to relate the pseudo-orbits from the previous subsection with orbits of an algebraic group acting on an appropriate algebraic variety $X$.
+We wish to relate the pseudo-orbits from subsection~\ref{SSfrpo} to orbits of an algebraic group acting on an appropriate algebraic variety $X$.
 The next result gives us a general technique to do this.